-The statements, policies, guidelines, and procedures contained in this Catalog & Student Handbook are intended to be informational for applicants, as some may be revised in the future, and are applicable to all enrolled DNAP students.
-Upon enrollment, all new DNAP students will be provided with this Catalog & Student Handbook.
+Version: 2016 Publication Date: 8/17/2016 The statements, policies, guidelines, and procedures contained in this Catalog & Student Handbook are intended to be informational for applicants, as some may be revised in the future, and are applicable to all enrolled students.
+Upon enrollment in July, all new students will be provided with this Catalog & Student Handbook.
 All students are expected to abide by the contents of the current Catalog & Student Handbook.
-This publication is revised at least annually, and amendments to policies and procedures are included in each new edition.
-MTSA reserves the right to make revisions to the contents of the Catalog & Student Handbook as necessary, or as deemed advisable by the President's Council.
-Additionally, MTSA reserves the right to amend policies and procedures in the current Catalog & Student Handbook, with such changes taking effect immediately upon approval by the President's Council.
-At the time of each revised edition, all students are provided with a link to access the current published electronic version of the Catalog & Student Handbook, and students are also expected to abide by its contents.
+This publication is revised at least annually, and

+Dean's Welcome